Instruction & Inspiration

 The class size will be kept a maximum of approximately twelve students.

 Students must be 18 years or older.
-No photography, screen capture or videography by students is permitted in this workshop.
+No photography, screen captures or videography by students is permitted in this workshop.
 Please note the registration is final and non-refundable.
 If you find you unexpectedly can not make it, then the value of the registration payment can be applied to a later class or workshop or any other product or service offered on PaintboxTV®.